 You can go back to your usual activities once you feel back to normal.

 Your healthcare provider may prescribe medicines to stop the abnormal heart rhythm from coming back.
 Take these medicines as directed.
-For some rhythm problems such as atrial fibrillation or atrial flutter, you should take blood thinners for at least 4 weeks after a cardioversion.
-If possible, don't schedule any surgeries during this time.
+If you have certain rhythm problems such as atrial fibrillation or atrial flutter, you may need take blood thinners for at least 4 weeks after a cardioversion.
+If possible, don't schedule any surgeries or dental procedures during this time.
 This is so you won't have to stop taking the blood thinners.
 Stopping the medicines can raise your risk for stroke.

 Follow up with your healthcare provider, or as advised.
 You may need more testing.
 This might be an echocardiogram or event monitor.
 An event monitor checks your heart rhythm.
 Not all people with irregular heart rhythms have symptoms.